Christian-Hummel/IMC-Assignment-2/README.md

 set_discount() - lowers the price for the total price of an offer by a set percentage

-get_agent_stats() - shows the number of customers, the total revenue he produced and the amount of trips he sold
+get_agent_stats() - shows the number of customers, the total revenue he produced and the amount of trips he sold - c

 get_agent_by_id() - displays travel agent attributes: employer_ID, name, email, address, salary, nationality, supervisor_id - c